 4. The teacher is the only person in the class who helps children to develop good habits in the children.
 The teacher should develop the student's habit of respecting each other’s gender.

-5. A teacher should make the arrangement for various programs related to the girl’s upliftment and empowerment of girls.
+5. A teacher should make arrangements for various programs related to the girl’s upliftment and empowerment of girls.